rmardock/Python-Calculator/README.md

 # Python-Calculator

+***

 This is a simple GUI calculator I built in Python.

-This program was built using PyQt5.
-I will be adding more functionality to this calculator in the future.
+This program is built using PyQt5.
+This application is a work in progress and I will be adding more functionality to it in the future.

-Please feel free to message me if you find any bugs or errors in this software.
+***

+> ## This application utilizes the following libraries:
+> - PyQt5
+> - math
+> - re